Bordeaux Wine Tour Information Questions & Answers

 FREQUENTLY ASKED QUESTIONS ABOUT OUR BORDEAUX TOURS Click on the accordion menu below to read more Bordeaux Wine Tour Information – Answers to our most frequently asked Bordeaux Tour questions.
 Still need help?
 Contact us »

 Yes.
-All tours are conducted in English and designed for an English speaking clientel.
-The majority of OTBP Guests come from the U.S.A., Australia, Canada, New Zealand and England.
-Guests have also come from the Caribbean, Singapore, the Philippines, South Africa and Israel.
+All tours are conducted in English and designed for an English speaking clientele.
+The majority of OTBP Guests come from the U.S.A., Australia, Canada, New Zealand, and England.
+Guests have also come from the Caribbean, Singapore, the Philippines, South Africa, and Israel.

 Where do we rendezvous on day 1 of the Bordeaux Tour?

 Your OTBP Guide(s) will meet you at the St. Jean TGV train station in Bordeaux at 1:00 PM on day 1 of the tour.
 Specific meeting location details will be included in your complete tour information package we send you 30 days prior to the tour. .

 We depart the hotel in the morning in order to arrive at 10 AM at the St. Jean TGV train station in Bordeaux.